Educators

 • March 7-9, 2024 - American Political Economy, Dr. Danielle Charette, University of Virginia.
 More information HERE.
 (Seminar completed)

 • April 4-6, 2024 - Policing and Public Safety: A Black History Seminar for Educators on Law Enforcement and the U.S. Constitution, Dr. DeAnza Cook, Ohio State University.
-More information and registerHERE.
-(Feb 26th: SEMINAR IS FULL; Teachers from SC can apply and be on a waitlist)
+(Seminar completed)

-• July 30-Aug 1, 2024 - Reconstruction and Reaction, Dr. Hasan Kwame Jeffries.
+• July 30-Aug 1, 2024 - Reconstruction and Reaction, Dr. Hasan Kwame Jeffries, and Jeremy Nesoff, Director of District Partnerships at Facing History and Ourselves.
 More information and register HERE.

 Seminars generally start about 3-4pm (check-in 1:30-3pm) and conclude at Noon the 3rd day.